ACETAMINOPHEN, SODIUM BICARBONATE, AND CITRIC ACID (Systemic)†

-The dose of acetaminophen, sodium bicarbonate, and citric acid will be different for different patients.
-Follow your doctor's orders or the directions on the label.
-The following information includes only the average doses of acetaminophen, sodium bicarbonate, and citric acid.
+Dosing—The dose of this combination medicine will be different for different people.
+Follow your doctor's orders or the directions on the label .
+The following information includes only the average doses of the acetaminophen in this combination medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 - For oral dosage form (effervescent granules):